Success Stories:

 Eli's Program and Functional Gains

-Within eight months, Eli’s individualized plan of therapeutic interventions and brain stimulation helped him dramatically increase motor control and sensory regulation abilities.
-He began to communicate well with a letterboard device, bear his own weight, and take initial steps independently.
-Eli worked hard in partnership with his teacher in intentionally created spaces that supported his learning goals.
+Within eight months, Eli’s individualized plan of therapeutic interventions and brain stimulation helped him dramatically increase motor control and sensory-regulation abilities.
+He began to communicate with a letterboard device, bear his own weight, and take initial steps independently.
+Eli and his provider worked hard to create spaces supporting his learning style and goals.
 Daily behavior measurements helped his family track progress and celebrate many breakthroughs along his journey.

 Starting at Jacob's Ladder